elijahsylar/Aurora-Autonomous-AI-Artist-v2/README.md

 - **REM (5–15 min)** - Creative hallucination.
 The LLM runs free with no seeds, no instructions, no constraints.
 Up to 5 dreams generated, each logged with timestamp and emotional context
 - **Waking (15–20 min)** - Short evocative fragments (4–15 words) are extracted programmatically from REM dreams and carried forward as "dream echoes" that subtly influence the next drawing session

-Dreams are persisted to disk, logged to the database, and tracked by the research logger.
+Dreams are persisted to disk and carried forward across sessions.

 ### Emotional Architecture